zacharytay1994/iHateReports/README.md

 Reading of words with different tenses is not yet implemented, hence words with tenses that differ from the base words in the dictionary will not get paraphrased.

+Cannot yet recognize degree of Word: e.g. like/love, give/bestow.
+They are technically synonyms but the degree of emphasis is different.

+Unable to determine context, does not recognize word form e.g. verbs, noun, adjectives etc. Hence unable to determine sentence structure and appropriate synonym to use.

 ## An Example Output
 https://github.com/zacharytay1994/iHateReports/blob/master/exampleone.PNG